 Use a tool, if possible, to automatically create interface wrappers.

-Be wary of making Avoid assumptions about argument lists, data structures and error handling mechanisms, as other languages differ in these areas.
+Avoid assumptions about argument lists, data structures and error handling mechanisms, as other languages differ in these areas.

 Avoid, or possibly prohibit, the use of libraries from unknown or unqualified sources.